***QSL via K7ICE direct only***

 Lately I'm in to the "minimalistic" approach when it comes to antennas.
 I know what the big antennas can do, but just how far can a small mobile vertical antenna go?
-From the Dominican Republic I literally worked the world on 10 and 12m using a 24 inch tall chopped CB mobile vertical (see pic above)!
+From the Dominican Republic I literally worked the world on 10 and 12m using a 23 inch tall chopped CB mobile vertical-Wilson FGT-2 with no tip mounted to an old whiskey barrel.
 I caused many a pile up too and what a blast it was!
 Later I added a 20 inch pizza tin plate on top of the barrel to broaden the groundplane (besides the close proximity to the ocean!) and grounded it to the staves and antenna connector.
 I eliminated the ground radials making it even more stealthy.
 Believe me when I say this was one little HOT aerial!!!
+I'm now using a dual band 17 & 15m FGT-2 vertical and a 20m vertical from the Dom Rep.

-A 20m MFJ mini-mobile vertical mounted on a 6 ft mast attached to my RV ladder is my main antenna for now while we camp/live at a temporary job in Richland, WA.
-In just one weekend of casual operating on 20m, I worked 26 states including Hawaii and Alaska, Aruba, Cuba, France, Ontario and Alberta on this little antenna.
+A 20m MFJ mini-mobile vertical mounted on a 4 ft mast attached to my RV ladder was my main antenna while we camped/lived at a temporary job in Richland, WA.
+In just one weekend of casual operating on 20m, I worked 26 states including Hawaii and Alaska, Aruba, Cuba, France, Ontario and Alberta on this little vertical that's only 24 inches tall and a 4 inch long whip for 20m!
+In SC I'm using a 45 ft long End Fed wire ten feet above my RV roof.
+Wire works great 10-20m and I have several DX contacts in the log.

 My favorite loop antenna: